-One of the inventors, of modern chewing gum, was William Wrigley.
+One of the inventors of modern chewing gum was William Wrigley.
 Today almost 35% of chewing gum is manufactured by Wrigley Company.
 The basic process of manufacturing chewing gum has changed little since manufacturing began in the late 19th century.

-It's true that chewing gum has been around in many forms for many years.
+Chewing gum has indeed been around in many forms for many years.
 Even astronauts chew chewing gums!
 The only problem is disposal, so they have to swallow them.

 Chewing gum has many benefits.
 People have found relaxation and comfort in the simple act of chewing gum.
 Somehow it relieves muscular and nervous tension.

 Chewing gum also inspirits artists.
-Over the last 10 years, Maurizio Savini, Italian artist has been creating sculptures using thousands of pieces of chewing gums!
+Over the last ten years, Maurizio Savini, an Italian artist, has been creating sculptures using thousands of pieces of chewing gums!

 Some sources indicate that today, 115 companies manufacture chewing gums in 30 countries (41 of them in the United States only!).
 In many stores that sell chewing gum, you can find more than 30 different chewing gum brands!

 There are some fantastic statistics about chewing gum:

-More than 100,000 tons of chewing gum being consumed every year.
+More than 100,000 tons of chewing gum are consumed every year.

 Every year over 374 trillion sticks of chewing gum are made.

 Over 1 million metric tonnes of chewing gum will be produced in the next five years.